esaude/esaude-html-forms/mch-system-test/README.md

 With this project is possible to run and create funcional tests for the MCH module.

-The Java project was created on Maven and the functional or system tests if you prefer a based on Selenium frameworks.
+The Java project was created on Maven and the functional or system tests if you prefer are based on Selenium framework.

 #How create new testes?
- In the a text file or on the IDE of your choice.
- Create a text class like:
+ In the a text file or on the IDE of your choice create a text class like:

  public class LoginSystemTest {